binkley/homebrewery-files/witch.md

 You speak words or think thoughts that twist fate.

 As a reaction when a creature you can see within 60 feet makes a **D20 Test**, you can impose **disadvantage** on that roll.
-You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 # New Spells